Deletecat/firefish-rss-parsing/README.md

 This may be different for the distribution you may be using.

-## What data does trhis script use?
+## What data does this script use?

 This script uses the following data from the rss feed:
 - feed['title'] - this contains the display name and the username of the firefish account